 Xilitla is a municipality and town in the state of San Luis Potosí, in the Huasteca region of Mexico.
-The municipality has an area of 415 square kilometres (160 sq mi) and had a population of 51,498 in 2010 of whom 6,576 lived in town of Xilitla.
+The municipality has an area of 415 square kilometers and had a population of 51,498 in 2010 of whom 6,576 lived in the town of Xilitla.

 Xilitla is known for its fertile mountains and springs which create panoramic landscapes throughout the municipality.